ShadowMilky/VsAumSum2.0/example_mods/videos/readme.txt

-This is where your video .mp4s go.
+Put your custom .mp4 videos here!
-They must be 1280x720 pixels.
+They MUST be in 1280x720 resolution